EnviDat/ckanext-cloudstorage_api/README.md

 Full support for all Apache libcloud drivers was dropped, due to primarily relying on S3 multipart and pre-signed URL capabilities.

+## Obsolete
+This extension is no longer maintained.

 ## Install

 ```bash